Ain't No Rest for the Wicked: Usage in media

 The song appeared in the opening and closing sequences of the first Borderlands game; a commercial for the TNT series Leverage; in the 2010 film The Bounty Hunter; in an episode of The Vampire Diaries ("Isobel"); in a third-season episode of Jersey Shore; as the opening song of Canadian reality television series Yukon Gold; and Cage the Elephant performed the song on television on the Late Show with David Letterman.
 In the pilot episode for Fox's Lucifer, the song is in both the opening and closing scenes of the episode.
 It was also used in the Netflix series 13 Reasons Why and in Hawaii Five-0.
 Internationally, it was used in the background of the Australian series, Packed to the Rafters.
+In 2021 it appeared in an episode of the Outer banks.